Rabbitory/rabbitory_cli/README.md

 [![npm version](https://img.shields.io/npm/v/rabbitory_cli)](https://www.npmjs.com/package/rabbitory_cli)

 Rabbitory command-line interface (CLI) streamlines the deployment of the Rabbitory Control Panel infrastructure on AWS.
-You can effortlessly integrate with your AWS environment and automatically provision the resources needed to manage your RabbitMQ instances on the Cloud.
+Effortlessly integrate with your AWS environment and automatically provision the resources needed to manage your RabbitMQ instances on the Cloud.

 ## 🛠 Features